Silicon Valley (TV series): Season 1

-Richard Hendricks, an employee of a tech company named Hooli, creates in his spare time an app called Pied Piper that contains a revolutionary data compression algorithm.
+Richard Hendricks, an employee of a tech company named Hooli, creates an app called Pied Piper in his spare time that contains a revolutionary data compression algorithm.
 Peter Gregory acquires a stake in Pied Piper, and Richard hires the residents of Erlich Bachman's business incubator, including Bertram Gilfoyle and Dinesh Chugtai, along with Jared Dunn, who also defected from Hooli.
 Meanwhile Richard's best friend, Nelson "Big Head" Bighetti, chooses to accept a substantial promotion at Hooli instead, despite his lack of merit for the job.

 Gavin Belson instructs his Hooli employees to reverse engineer Pied Piper and develop a similar product called Nucleus.
 Both companies are scheduled to present at TechCrunch Disrupt.
 Pied Piper rushes to produce a feature-rich cloud storage platform based on their compression technology.
 At the TechCrunch event, Belson presents Nucleus, which is integrated with all of Hooli's services and has compression performance equal to Pied Piper.
 However, Richard has a new idea and spends the entire night coding.
 The next morning, he makes Pied Piper's final presentation and demonstrates a product that strongly outperforms Nucleus; he is mobbed by eager investors.